meirelesff/rscielo/README.md

 ### A note about the data

-The `rscielo`’s functions extract data directly from the [Scielo](http://www.scielo.br/) online repository.
-Since the journals in the database are maintained by different organizations and editorial teams, sometimes users might find errors or get incomplete information when using the package’s functions.
-In most situations, a bit of data cleaning solves the issues.
-In any case, users must be aware that the retrieved data might be invalid or incomplete.
+The `rscielo`‘s functions extract data directly from the [Scielo](http://www.scielo.br/) online repository.
+In any event, sometimes users might find errors or obtain incomplete information when using its functions, mainly when using the `_article` ones to scrape articles’ full contents.
+This happens when journals feeds invalid or wrongly formatted information into the Scielo platform.
+In most situations, a bit of data cleaning solves the issues, but users must be aware that the retrieved data still might be lacking.

 ### Citation